Backgrounder: Deepfakes in 2020

 How do we build on existing journalistic capacity and coordination?

 Journalists and human rights investigators need to develop a better understanding of how to detect deepfake using existing practices of OSINT (open-source investigation) and combine this with new media forensics tools being developed.

 Are there tools for detection? (and who has access?)

 Most of the major platforms and many start-ups are developing tools for detection of deepfakes.
-However none have yet been released for public easy usage.
-And there is a challenge that even if tools are developed they are not likely to be made available widely, particularly outside the platforms and media organizations.
+However none have yet been released for public usage, and recent broad competitions for deepfakes detection did not come up with models that were effective enough on known techniques or sufficiently applicable to new techniques.
+And there is a challenge that even if tools are developed they will not be made available widely, particularly outside the platforms and media organizations.
 It is likely that media and civil society organizations in the Global South will be left out of access and it is important to advocate for mechanisms that enable them to have greater access to detection facilities.

 Are there tools for authentication? (and who’s excluded)